 If you asked the internet how to make a great presentation, you’ll find more frameworks, tactics, and tips than you could ever actually put into use.
 And that’s not a bad thing!
-As we’ve mentioned before, tools like the 5x5 rule, the 7x7 rule, and the 10/20/30 rule can all help some presenters to refine and improve their presentations.
+As we’ve said in other posts, tools like the 5x5 rule, the 7x7 rule, and the 10/20/30 rule can all help some presenters to refine and improve their presentations.

 But for many people, these rigid frameworks and strict rules are just too complicated and inflexible.
 That’s why we believe that the best way to improve the quality (and effectiveness) of your presentations and learn how to make a great PowerPoint is more basic: step back and simplify.

-With these three basic principles of presentation design, you can stop worrying about frameworks, start focusing on your message, and master the key skills you need to know how to make a good PowerPoint, every time.
+With these three basic principles of presentation design, you can stop worrying about frameworks, start focusing on your message, and master the key skills you need to up your PowerPoint game, every time.

 Consider the Audience